 Travelling to Thailand is a breeze, as the country has a tourist-friendly policy as well as a vast network of infrastructure and hotels that cater to a diverse array of business and leisure travellers.
 But before planning your next trip to Thailand, it’s good to know all the essential information about the country, such as when is the best time to go, what to bring, getting around, cultural etiquettes, numbers to call in case of emergencies and all the facts that will help make your journey as pleasant as it can be.

-Get to know the Four Regions of Thailand
+Get to know the Five Regions of Thailand

 Thailand covers the area of 514,000 sq km (2/3 the size of NSW) 5 regions, 77 provinces

 Central Thailand is known for its fertile alluvial plains of Chao Phraya River.
 This region is the agricultural heartland of the country with a network of rivers and canals.
 It comprises of 17 provinces including the capital – Bangkok, the former capital & UNESCO World Heritage Site – Ayutthaya and the WW II historical site – Kanchanaburi.
 This region is the centre of Thailand’s history and is full of ancient temples and ruins.

 Northern Thailand is well known for its lush mountains full of forests and waterfalls and is home to many ethnic hill tribes.
 The region comprises of 17 provinces including Thailand’s second largest city – Chiang Mai.
 The home to the notorious Golden Triangle, Chiang Rai is on the border of Thailand, Myanmar and Laos, the former capital & a UNESCO World Heritage Site – Sukhothai, the city of fog – Mae Hong Son and the hidden gem – Nan.